Reshetnikoff/m.tuberculosis-research-code/README.md

 To generate Table S24 (The comparison of stability of feature selection by different method) run jupyter notebook -- './Supplement feature metrics (Table S24).ipynb'

+## Quality prediction

+### Direct association based on WHO catalogue

+To get quality evaluation of directr assocation based on WHO catalogue, run jupyter notebook './who_pred/who analysis.ipynb'.
+As a result of the work, intermediate files and TableS23 will appear

 ## Population structure

 ### Making matrix with TreeBreaker features